 However, a block of self-contained flats can still be classed as one whole HMO, even if the individual units are only occupied by one or two people.
 If the building was converted into flats before 1992 or does not meet the 1991 Building Regulations, and over a third of the flats are rented out, then the whole building will be deemed a HMO, as dictated by Section 257 of the Housing Act 2004.

 Even if the whole building is not a HMO, it’s important to remember that individual flats within it can still be HMOs in their own right.
-For example, a flat occupied by three unrelated tenants in a building that meets 1991 Building Regulations would be a HMO, and may require a licence if it falls within a licensing scheme.
+For example, a flat occupied by three unrelated contract-holders in a building that meets 1991 Building Regulations would be a HMO, and may require a licence if it falls within a licensing scheme.
 Again, we have more information on the different types of licensing schemes.

 HMOs offer investors the opportunity to own larger properties and let them out to groups of either student or professional sharers.
 They can offer a good rate of return for investors in Cardiff, but they also need to be managed properly to ensure long-term viability.
 To help you decide what type of HMO property to invest in and to calculate your return on your purchase, you may wish to read our Investing section.